canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 How it all connects together

-Key finding: The attacker abused Microsoft Azure infrastructure (windows.net) to host a phishing page, exploiting the trusted domain to bypass spam filtersby doing the following:
+Key finding: The attacker abused Microsoft Azure infrastructure (windows.net) to host a phishing page, exploiting the trusted domain to bypass spam filters by doing the following:

 STEP 1 → Attacker hosts phishing page on Azure (104.17.24.14) STEP 2 → Sends phishing email via SMTP (173.66.46.112)